regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 Credentials used in Ivan query are stolen (**hijacked**) for a `Walter` query.

-Damages of such issues are very high (you can make user perform unwanted POST actions, using other user's credentials).
+Damages of such issues are very high (you can make user perform unwanted POST actions, using his own credentials and rights).
 Keep alive and pipelines are not used in most proxies while communicating with backends.
 Implementing shared backends connections or pools is a dangerous thing.